dracula0007/Voice-Controlled-Mouse-for-Accessibility/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE.md) file for details.